a film by Fabian Stumm

 starring Fabian Stumm, Jonas Dassler, Godehard Giese, Marie-Lou Sellem

-Joseph and Sonya are connected by a close friendship and their young son Pino, whom they are raising together.
-While director Joseph is working through a new idea for a film and the breakup with his ex-boyfriend Marc, Sonya is suffering from a depression that increasingly tears her from her life.
-When she is placed in a clinic, Joseph not only has to juggle his everyday family life but also his artistic ambition.
+Joseph (Fabian Stumm) and Sonya (Haley Louise Jones) are close friends who are raising their young son Pino together.
+Joseph is working on a new film idea and struggling, for several years now, to move on from the breakup with his ex-boyfriend Marc (Jonas Dassler); while Sonya is suffering from a depression that increasingly tears her out of her life.
+When Sonya checks herself into a clinic to recover, Joseph is forced to juggle parenting, romantic possibilities, and his artistic ambitions.

-In his second feature, writer and director Fabian Stumm (“Bones and Names”) mixes different emotional tonalities to a tragicomical reflection of reality.
-“Sad Jokes” is absurd, banal, hopeful and touching or – as in real life – all at once.
+In his second feature, Writer/Director Fabian Stumm mixes different moods to create a cinematic friction with reality.
+SAD JOKES is absurdly funny and banal, hopeful and heartbreaking or – like real life – all at once.

 “Sad Jokes” is your second film, released just under a year after your debut.
 How did it come about so quickly?